-Online Access to General Nursing and Midwifery Terms & Conditions
+Online Access to HE in Health Professions Terms & Conditions

-As part of this professional standard Harriet Ellis Training & Recruitment Group will only use suitably qualified instructors to deliver the training solutions.
+As part of this professional standard Harriet Ellis Training Solutions will only use suitably qualified instructors to deliver the training solutions.
 All of the companies Tutors are professionally inducted and certified with a minimum of the NMC Registration number and PTLLS teaching qualification.
 All Training will be delivered in harmony with agreed course schedules.
-Harriet Ellis Training & Recruitment Group will use its own equipment where possible.
+Harriet Ellis Training Solutions will use its own equipment where possible.
 Relevant course material will be provided for each student.
 The student will be expected to provide their own note books and writing tools.
-Harriet Ellis Training & Recruitment Group will endeavour to Train all students to a high standard and that all reasonable efforts will be made to help students that find learning in a course environment challenging through carrying out alternative teaching formats where possible.
-However Harriet Ellis Training & Recruitment Group will not be liable for students who fail to achieve the desired standards through a lack of application, attendance or learning difficulties.
+Harriet Ellis Training Solutions will endeavor to Train all students to a high standard and that all reasonable efforts will be made to help students that find learning in a course environment challenging through carrying out alternative teaching formats where possible.
+However Harriet Ellis Training Solutions will not be liable for students who fail to achieve the desired standards through a lack of application, attendance or learning difficulties.

 Cancellations and refunds for short courses

-Please be aware that we are unable to give any refunds for any cancellations made after 7 working days of booking the course, we have a 7 working day cooling off period where a 50% refund of the deposit paid will be given.
-A failure to sign this agreement will not affect the 7 working day cooling off period and the level of refund permitted.
-The 7 working days will start from the booking of the course and the payment of the initial deposit to start the enrolment process.
+Please be aware that we are unable to give any refunds for any cancellations made after 14 days of booking the course, we have a 14 day cooling off period where a 50% refund of the deposit paid will be given.
+A failure to sign this agreement will not affect the 14 day cooling off period and the level of refund permitted.
+The 14 days will start from the booking of the course and the payment of the initial deposit to start the enrolment process.

 Course Cancellations procedure for corporate clients